Research and Story Development

 Developing a Revised Model

-Final revisions from lessons learned in the first prototype were completed.
-While an attempt to crimp rainbow wireless did not work out, the design and integration of the wires were revised to fit smoothly into the inside of the hat.
-Also, the LEDs were strategically placed so that the ground wires would all run together as well.
+While an attempt to crimp rainbow wires did not work out, the design and integration of the wires were revised to fit smoothly into the inside of the hat..
 Velostat, a black flat material was used to cover the wires and FeatherS2 that were sewn onto the hat.
-The final model can be seen and presented below at a desk, just like it would be in the context of its use.

 Revised Model